 - Actively seek feedback from students of color and multicultural students and identify opportunities for collaboration with student organizations

-- Support the Director in advocating for the concerns of OMSA student communities, in partnership with the Office, to the University administration and student body.
+- Support the Office in advocating for the concerns of OMSA student communities within the University administration and student body.

-- Provide feedback to the Office at regularly scheduled meetings on University-wide issues, including topics pertaining to the health and wellness, social, emotional, acdademic, and professional needs of OMSA students.
+- Provide feedback to the Office at regularly scheduled meetings on University-wide issues, including topics pertaining to the health and wellness, social, emotional, academic, and professional needs of OMSA students.

 - Advocate for, stand in solidarity with, and support OMSA students during crises.

 - Create forums and seek invitations for the student body to share experiences, concerns, and ideas related to diversity and inclusion.